TenHam3/Data-Structures-and-Algorithms-Notes/README.md

 #### Time and Space Complexity

 Similar to merge sort, we are dividing the problem in half for each iteration that we execute binary search on the array.
-In the worst case scenario where the search space gets reduced all the way down to a size 1 subarray, it would take O($log{n}$) time since that's how many times you can divide the array in half until you get to size 1.
+In the worst case scenario where the search space gets reduced all the way down to a size 1 subarray, it would take O($\log{n}$) time since that's how many times you can divide the array in half until you get to size 1.
 Since our implementation didn't allocate extra memory to create the subarrays and instead only created a few pointers, the space complexity would be O(1).

 ### Search Range